mmvih/BioinformaticsNLP/README.md

 Download this folder (BioinformaticsNLP)

-Download comm_use.A-B.xml.tar.gz from [ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/](ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) and place in directory BioinformaticsNLP/.
+Download comm_use.A-B.xml.tar.gz from [this website](ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) and place in directory BioinformaticsNLP/.

 Make a sub directory in your current directory by running the command (name of directory must be consistent):